 One of my favorite parts of the event was this video, which shows exactly how Citizen uses the power of light to keep its watches fully charged and ready to go.

 And that’s exactly how I felt after attending the “Get the Most Out of Light” event.
 Fully charged and ready to go.
-I’ve emerged from my winter depression and I am prepped to tackle the rest of 2017.
+I’ve emerged from my winter depression and I am prepped to tackle the rest of the year.
 Whatever it may continue to throw at me.